Fergie (singer): 2009–2012: Continued success with the Black Eyed Peas

 "Meet Me Halfway" was released as the third single from the album in September 2009.
 The single reached number one in the United Kingdom and Australia.
 It also peaked at seven on the Billboard Hot 100.
 In October 2009, Fergie became a part owner of the National Football League's Miami Dolphins.
 "Imma Be" was released as the fourth single; it reached number one on the Billboard Hot 100 for two weeks.
 "Rock That Body" was then released as the fifth single and reached number nine on the U.S. charts.
 In September 2009, the group embarked on The E.N.D World Tour, visiting Japan, Thailand, Malaysia, Australia and New Zealand.
 In October 2009, they also were the opening acts for 5 concerts of the U2 360° Tour North America leg.

-The group performed at the Grammys on January 31, 2010.
+The Black Eyed Peas performed at the Grammys on January 31, 2010.
 They performed a mash-up of "Imma Be"/"I Gotta Feeling".
-They won 3 out of the 6 awards they were nominated for including Best Pop Vocal Album for The E.N.D., Best Pop VocalPerformance by a Group for "I Gotta Feeling" and Best Short Form Video for "Boom Boom Pow".
+They won three out of the six awards they were nominated for; they won awards for Best Pop Vocal Album for The E.N.D., Best Pop Vocal Performance by a Group for "I Gotta Feeling" and Best Short Form Video for "Boom Boom Pow".
 On July 27, 2010, the Black Eyed Peas released a remix album: The E.N.D.
 Summer 2010 Canadian Invasion Tour: Remix Collection.
 It was released on iTunes in Canada only, during the Canadian leg of The E.N.D World Tour.
 It mostly features remixes of the singles taken from The E.N.D.
 It also features a remix of "Let's Get It Started" taken from Elephunk; the remix was also a bonus track on the deluxe edition of The E.N.D..
 She launched her debut fragrance, Outspoken, under Avon in May 2010.
 Her performance of Gimme Shelter with Mick Jagger and U2 at the Rock and Roll Hall of Fame 25th Anniversary in 2010 has over 13 million views.